zstachniak/celestial_simulation/README.md

 astrophysical interactions, this project is not intended to predict reality, but to help the user understand how small fluctuations can affect planetary bodies.

+## Example Use
+Check out the example.ipynb for a Jupyter Notebook demonstration of features currently available.

 ### Author's Note
 Although this project is not intended for serious application, I do attempt to